markitondemand/DEPRECATED-DataApis/readme.md

 ###Updates

+3 January 2014 - Removed Sovereign CDS API as it was made available for the FinTech Hackathon NYC 2013.

 25 October 2013 - Version 2!
 The base endpoint and interfaces haven't changed for version 1.1 APIs.
 The 1.1 [docs are still available](http://dev.markitondemand.com/v1).

 28 June 2012 - Version 1.1 - We released a small update to the [Lookup API](http://dev.markitondemand.com/#companylookup) which fixes some stock symbols in the response.
 Please let us know if you find any [issues](https://github.com/markitondemand/DataApis/issues).